MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/room-systems-v2.md

 | Dial-in conferencing            | Enable meetings started *directly* from the Microsoft Teams Rooms console with dial-in conferencing coordinates | Enabled for Audio Conferencing                                          |
 | Outbound/inbound PSTN Calling | Enable the Microsoft Teams Rooms console to make and receive PSTN calls                                         | Enabled for Phone System                                                |

-For more information about Skype Room Systems accounts, see [Configure accounts for Microsoft Teams Rooms](room-systems-v2-configure-accounts.md).
+For more information about Microsoft Teams Rooms accounts, see [Configure accounts for Microsoft Teams Rooms](room-systems-v2-configure-accounts.md).

 |    |     |